ilshad/layout/README.md

 - symbol argument (sole default template)
 - or map argument to define multiple templates and prevent-layout patterns.

-Handlers can specify `:layout` slot in Ring response with map.
-This map can contain:
+Handlers can pass `:layout` slot into response with map.
+This map can
+contain:

 - `:template` with name of template (also keyword) instead of default.
 - `:prevent` with value `true`